 Transfers abroad

-In connection with the above, as Grant Thornton Bermuda is a territorial extension of Grant Thornton Ireland, personal information may be transferred to offices within the Grant Thornton Ireland network, but which are based outside of Bermuda or the EEA in compliance with the Firm’s Data Protection and Privacy policies and the Firm’s regulatory obligations under PIPA and the General Data Protection Regulation (Regulation 2016/679) (GDPR).
+Grant Thornton Bermuda is a territorial extension of Grant Thornton Ireland, personal information may be transferred to offices within the Grant Thornton Ireland network, but which are based outside of Bermuda or the EEA in compliance with the Firm’s Data Protection and Privacy policies and the Firm’s regulatory obligations under PIPA and the General Data Protection Regulation (Regulation 2016/679) (GDPR).

-For any data transfers from Grant Thornton Bermuda to third parties based outside Bermuda, we will ensure that appropriate measures are in place to comply with our obligations under applicable law governing such transfers, which may include entering into contract mechanisms governing the transfer to ensure that the overseas third party provides a comparable level of protection.
+For any personal information transfers from Grant Thornton Bermuda to third parties based outside Bermuda, we will ensure that appropriate measures are in place to comply with our obligations under applicable law governing such transfers, which may include entering into contract mechanisms governing the transfer to ensure that the overseas third party provides a comparable level of protection.

 Notwithstanding the above, Grant Thornton Bermuda may transfer personal information to an overseas third party for use by that overseas party on behalf of Grant Thornton Bermuda or for the overseas third party's own business purposes if: